trinjo1229/Excel_Project_for_Data_Analytics/Project_1-Dashboard/README.md

   - Reducing the use of incorrect inputs

 # 🟦 Conclusion
 I created this project through the Excel course I took so I and others can gain insight on what data related jobs were available, what the expected salary for these positions are, and ultimately where these positions were located.
-This dashboard provodes great insight for me and other like me wanting to find a career in data.
+This dashboard provides great insight for me and others like me wanting to find a career in data.